zizhang-AI/robot-vacuum/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and uses Typescript.
+MUI is the underlying component library.
+Currently the deployed page is hosted at [https://zizhang-ai.github.io/robot-vacuum/](https://zizhang-ai.github.io/robot-vacuum/).

 ## Run the project locally